 Parking: Handicapped parking is available in numerous locations around the building, and metered parking is available in the Reitz Union parking lot.
 Loading Dock parking is also available for individuals needing immediate proximity to the building.

-Project Director: Jill Sonke
+Program Director: Jill Sonke

 Contributing Departments: The UF Center for Movement Disorders and Neurorestoration, Center for the Arts in Medicine, Shands Arts in Medicine, and the UF School of Theatre and Dance.